alexkotopoulis/osaCustomFunctionAggregate/README.md

 ## Functionality
 The custom JAR contains the following two functions:

-`double sumInList(String input, String delimiter, int tupleSize, int position )` `double avgInList(String input, String delimiter, int tupleSize, int position )`
+* `double sumInList(String input, String delimiter, int tupleSize, int position )`
+* `double avgInList(String input, String delimiter, int tupleSize, int position )`

-The function calculate a sum or average of numeric fields (decimal or integer) within the delimited string `input`.
+The functions calculate a sum or average of numeric fields (decimal or integer) within the delimited string `input`.
 The parameter `delimiter` defines the delimiter used to separate fields, for example ",".
-If every field in the list is a number that should be aggregates, please choose `tupleSize`=1 and `position`=0.
+If every field in the list is a number that should be aggregated, please choose `tupleSize`=1 and `position`=0.
 If the list consists of tuples, please select `tupleSize`>1 with the actual size, and `position` with the location of the relevant field within the tuple (0 to tupleSize-1).

 ## Examples